retro16/acsi2stm/doc/quick_start.md

 Updating a 4.0 (or later) unit from the Atari ST
 ------------------------------------------------

-ACSI2STM supports firmware upload via the ACSI port since version 4.0.
+ACSI2STM supports updating the firmware from the ST itself since version 4.0.
 It uses the Seagate SCSI standard command to do that.

 Steps to update your firmware: